tomzx/blog.tomrochette.com-content/agi/multi-agent-bot/article.md

 		2. have agents inform the dispatcher what they'd like to be notified about (*this would require a protocol*)

 4. All agents **must** reply to the dispatcher, either with an empty response or with a response.
 The format of the response should be defined by the agent itself (think micro-services).

+	An alternative to this specification is that request would have a maximum timeout.
+If any other agent is unable to reply within the specified timeframe, its reply will be ignored.

+	Another possible alternative would be to accept all replies until a second query is formulated.
+However this would mean that doing multiple queries would either be prohibited or some sort of protocol would have to be defined to do multiple queries at once.

 5. The dispatcher sends back the set of responses to the user.